shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-authorization.md

 </Tabs>

-## Creating a Snowflake Role and User for Shipyard
+## Creating a Snowflake Role and User for Platform
-This guide will walk you through the process required to create a unique role and user account for Shipyard to access your Snowflake Database.
+This guide will walk you through the process required to create a unique role and user account for Platform to access your Snowflake Database.

 **_CAUTION:_** You can always use your own credentials, but this gives you less control over security logging and data access.